lhcb/starterkit-lessons/second-analysis-steps/hlt-intro.md

----
-layout: page
-title: First steps in LHCb
-subtitle: HLT intro
+# HLT intro
-minutes: 45
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Learn about the LHCb trigger.
+* Learn about the LHCb trigger.
-> * Learn how to run Moore from settings and from TCK.
+* Learn how to run Moore from settings and from TCK.
-> * Getting started with writing your own trigger selection.
+* Getting started with writing your own trigger selection.
+{% endobjectives %}

 The LHCb trigger reduces the input rate event rate of approximately 30 MHz to 12.5 kHz of events that are written to offline tape storage.
 The rate